-ow that you understand how MySuper and super choice works, the next question is: which one should you join?
-In making this choice, it helps to first understand the different types of super funds and their various market segments.
+Now that you understand how MySuper and super choice works, the next question is: which fund should you join?
+When making this choice, it helps to first understand the different types of super funds and their various market segments.

-Recall how modern superannuation started as part of the industrial award system and how this meant employers paid most super contributions as part of the superannuation guarantee scheme.
-It should therefore come as no surprise that most super funds used to be highly involved with employers, rather than work directly with individual members.
-It should also not surprise you that this led to superannuation funds being very focused on employer administration needs, rather than around individual members.
+It should, therefore, come as no surprise that most super funds used to be highly involved with employers, rather than work directly with individual members.
+It should also not surprise you that this led to superannuation funds being very focused on employer administration needs, rather than on individual members.

-However, following the introduction of super choice in 2005 and MySuper in 2013 the focus of superannuation funds shifted from being on employers to being much more on the members - people like you.
+Following the introduction of super choice in 2005 and MySuper in 2013, however, the focus of superannuation funds shifted from being on employers to being much more on the members - people like you.

-Using this background, we will now walk through the types of funds that are available, being:
+Using this background, we will now walk through the types of funds that are available:

 This means that personal super funds have higher sales and cost structures than workplace super funds.
 Since the financial adviser has to do this one client at a time without the benefits of economies of scale, it can make the process more complex than it is for workplace super funds.

-Now that you know the different types of funds we will now explain the various superannuation fund market segments.
+Now that you know the different types of super funds, we will explain the various superannuation fund market segments.

-Recall that in-house corporate super funds are operated by an employer sponsor on a 'stand alone' basis, meaning the company which employs the members is also the sponsor of the super fund.
+In-house corporate super funds are operated by an employer sponsor on a "standalone" basis, meaning the company which employs the members is also the sponsor of the super fund.
 The fund is usually managed by a board of trustees who are jointly chosen by the employer sponsor and the employees themselves.